ALive-research/Slicer-Liver/Docs/adr/0015-cpp-algorithm-library.md

-Keep the orchestration in Python but rewrite the math against NumPy/SciPy: `scipy.interpolate.BSpline` or equivalent for the Bezier evaluation, NumPy FFT for the EFD path, vectorised ring operations under NumPy slicing.
+Keep the orchestration in Python but rewrite the math against NumPy/SciPy: `scipy.interpolate.BSpline` or equivalent for the Bezier evaluation, vectorised NumPy array math for the EFD harmonic-integration path (the existing Python implementation computes Fourier coefficients via direct closed-form sums of `cos(n φ)` / `sin(n φ)` rather than FFT), and vectorised ring operations under NumPy slicing.

 **Rejected** because the consumer side is `vtkPolyData` (the